Alternating series: Conditional convergence

 converges by the alternating series test.

 Rearrangements

 For any series, we can create a new series by rearranging the order of summation.
 A series is unconditionally convergent if any rearrangement creates a series with the same convergence as the original series.
 Absolutely convergent series are unconditionally convergent.
 But the Riemann series theorem states that conditionally convergent series can be rearranged to create arbitrary convergence.
+Agnew's theorem describes rearrangements that preserve convergence for all convergent series.
 The general principle is that addition of infinite sums is only commutative for absolutely convergent series.

 For example, one false proof that 1=0 exploits the failure of associativity for infinite sums.